Why $50K–$90K Operators Should Build Systems Before Hiring a Team: Getting the Order Wrong Costs $30K+

 Week 7–8: Independent Production

-Maya worked independently.
-Noor reviewed the output and provided feedback.
-By week 8, Maya was producing quality content matching Noor’s standards.
-Zero supervision required.
+Maya worked independently while Noor reviewed the output and provided feedback, and by week 8 she was producing quality content that matched Noor’s standards with zero supervision required.

-Total integration time: 3 weeks from hire to fully productive.
+Total integration time: 3 weeks from hire to full productivity.

 Standard approach: Hire week 1 → Train reactively weeks 2–14 → Productive week 15